BettinaTee03/BettinaTee03/README.md

 # Hi there 👋

-I'm a passionate second-year undergraduate in Data Science and Artificial Intelligence, on a journey to blend the worlds of data and technology to create impactful solutions.
-My interests span from diving into the depths of data science, unraveling patterns, to crafting seamless and user-friendly experiences on the front end.
+I'm a passionate final-year undergraduate in Data Science and Artificial Intelligence, on a journey to blend the worlds of data and technology to create impactful solutions.
+My interests span from diving into the depths of machine learning and deep learning, unraveling patterns to create a end-to-end solution.

 ## 💻 Technology & Tools